-Discussions about children with Education, Health and Care Plans transferring from infant to junior primary school will have started when the child is in Year 1.
-Parent/Carers of a child with an Education, Health and Care Plan should discuss any queries, concerns or requests for a particular primary or junior school with their child's relevant SEN Officer at Oxfordshire County Council and/or the SENCO at their child's current school.
+Discussions about the transition of children with Education, Health and Care Plans from primary or junior to secondary school should have started at the child's annual review in Year 5.
+Parent/Carers of a child with an Education, Health and Care Plan should discuss any queries, concerns or requests for a particular secondary school with their child's relevant SEN Officer at Oxfordshire County Council and/or the SENCO at their child's current school.